auth0/auth0.js/README.md

 > **Important:** Because there is no redirect in this method, `responseType: 'code'` is not supported and will throw an error.

-Remember to add the URL where the authorization request originates from to the Allowed Web Origins list of your Auth0 Application in the [Dashboard](https://manage.auth0.com/) under your client's **Settings**.
+Remember to add the URL where the authorization request originates from to the Allowed Web Origins list of your Auth0 Application in the [Dashboard](https://manage.auth0.com/) under your Applications's **Settings**.

 - **client.login(options, callback)**: Authenticates a user with username and password in a realm using `/oauth/token`.
 This will not initialize a SSO session at Auth0, hence can not be used along with silent authentication.